arq5x/bedtools2/tutorial/bedtools.md

-1. Create a BED file representing all of the intervals in the genome that are NOT exonic and not Promoters (based on the promoters in the hESC file).
+1. Create a BED file representing all of the intervals in the genome that are NOT exonic and are not Promoters (based on the promoters in the hESC file).

 2. What is the average distance from GWAS SNPs to the closest exon?
 (Hint - have a look at the [closest](http://bedtools.readthedocs.org/en/latest/content/tools/closest.html) tool.)